mostidaniel/nhdbot/README.md

 ## Q&A
 **Why can't I install this?
 It shows up some error.**\
-Make sure that you're using Node v12.x.
-I might change this in the future to support latest versions.
-(I have changed the package.json to enable this but it is still untested.)
+Make sure that you're using Node v12.x or newer.

 **How do I set it up with pm2?**\
 You can view [this StackOverflow article](https://stackoverflow.com/questions/31579509/can-pm2-run-an-npm-start-script) for more information.